bleacherreport/Velocidapter/README.md

 fun bindModel(data: String, position: Int)
 ```

 Now you should be ready to run a quick build of your project, and the Adapter will be generated for you.
 Now you can bind it to it's RecyclerView, likely somewhere in your activity or fragment.
-The function `attachMyAdapter()` is generated based on your adapter name
+The function `attachMyAdapter()` is generated based on your adapter name and will return a `AdapterDataTarget`

 ```
-val adapter = recyclerView.withLinearLayoutManager().attachMyAdapter()
+val dataTarget = recyclerView.withLinearLayoutManager().attachMyAdapter()
 ```

 Now of course you need to give this adapter the data it should show.
 This data should come in a generated type.
-For this example it's called `MyAdapterDataList` and it's essentially a wrapper around a list.
+For this example it's called `MyAdapterDataList`, a type safe wrapper around a list.

 ```
 val dataList = MyAdapterDataList()